Trend to equilibrium and Newtonian limit for the relativistic Langevin equation with singular potentials: Polynomial mixing of

 \begin{lemma} System \eqref{eqn:rLE:N-particle:epsilon} satisfies the Hormander's condition as in Definition \ref{def:Hormander}. \end{lemma}

 \begin{lemma} The control problem \eqref{eqn:rLE:N-particle:epsilon:control-problem} satisfies the solvability as stated in Definition \ref{def:control-problem}. \end{lemma}

-For the sake of clarity, the proofs of Lemma \ref{lem:Hormander} and Lemma \ref{lem:control-problem} are deferred to the end of this section.
+For the sake of clarity, the proofs of Lemma \ref{lem:Hormander} and Lemma \ref{lem:control-problem} are deferred by a few lines.
 Assuming the above results, let us conclude Theorem \ref{thm:polynomial-mixing:N-particle} by verifying the hypothesis of \cite[Theorem 3.5]{hairer2009hot}.
 Since the argument is short, we include it here for completeness.

 \begin{proof}[Proof of Theorem \ref{thm:polynomial-mixing:N-particle}] First of all, the function $V$ constructed in Lemma \ref{lem:Lyapunov:single-particle} and Lemma \ref{lem:Lyapunov:N-particle} provide the Lyapunov condition required in \cite[Theorem 3.5]{hairer2009hot}.
 Also, the results of Lemma \ref{lem:Hormander} and Lemma \ref{lem:control-problem} respectively verify \cite[Assumption 2]{hairer2009hot} and \cite[Assumption 3]{hairer2009hot}.
 Altogether, we invoke \cite[Theorem 3.5]{hairer2009hot} to deduce the uniqueness of the invariant measure $\pi_N^\varepsilon$ as well as the polynomial convergent rate \eqref{ineq:polynomial-ergodicity}, as claimed.